AREAS OF INTEREST

 Art Hornsby Distinguished Extension Professional and Enhancement Award.
-Presented by the the University of Florida Institute of Food and Agricultural Sciences, 2017.
+University of Florida Institute of Food and Agricultural Sciences, 2017.

 Outstanding Early Achievement Award.
-Presented by the Association for International Agricultural and Extension Education (AIAEE), 2015.
+Association for International Agricultural and Extension Education (AIAEE), 2015.

 Sustainable Agriculture Fellowship Recipient.
-Presented by USDA Sustainable Agriculture Research and Education (SARE), 2014-2015.
+USDA Sustainable Agriculture Research and Education (SARE), 2014-2015.